Positions open at this time

 In addition to the project-specific consulting work, the new staff member(s) will:

-- • Assist with training sessions for clients and partners;
+- • Develop training sessions for clients and partners;

 - • Create workshops and trainings for regional and state affordable housing conferences.

-- • Candidates should have a master’s degree in planning, public policy, real estate, finance, or a related field and preferably at least two years of experience in the development and/or financing of affordable housing.
+Candidates should have a master’s degree in planning, public policy, real estate, finance, or a related field and three to five years of experience in the development and financing of affordable housing.

 - • Very strong Excel spreadsheet skills;